Zefk/Fairyolica-World/README.md

 **Contact:**

 Contact me on the Solarus forum or make an issue if you want to help with this project.
+I can give you the resources.
+All you have to do is set them up.
+You can check out a few chapters in a book I am making to help you.
+[Chapter-3](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/blob/master/seperated_chapters/done/6_chapter-3.md), [Chapter-4](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/blob/master/seperated_chapters/done/7_chapter-4.md), [Chapter-5](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/blob/master/seperated_chapters/done/8_chapter-5.md), and [Chapter-11](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/blob/master/seperated_chapters/done/14_chapter-11.md).

 http://forum.solarus-games.org/index.php?action=profile;u=440